 - Name your transcript in the same way as you did the application (example: Doe_John_Fa17_Transcript.pdf)

-- Transcript Redaction: On your unofficial transcript, it would helps us out greatly if you could blacken out your ID number, if your software allows, so we can comply with FERPA.
+- Transcript Redaction: On your unofficial transcript, it would helps us out greatly if you could blacken out your ID number and birth date, if your software allows, so we can comply with FERPA.
 If you can't, we'll do it in the office; but if you can, that saves us time in assembling the applications for the employers.

 Transfer Student Transcripts